NOS (nitrous oxide): Advice for using more safely

 If someone is unconscious or having difficulty breathing, always call 999.
 Don't worry; the ambulance won't bring the police unless it's a very specific situation.

-Getting support with nitrous oxide
+Get support with nitrous oxide use

 If you want to take steps to address your drug use, don’t be afraid to reach out for help.
 You’re not alone and there's nothing to be ashamed of.
 There is lots of help and support available.
 Speak to your doctor about how you’re feeling and speak to supportive family and friends if you can.

-Advice and support is always available from your local Change Grow Live Service.
+Advice and support is always available from your local Change Grow Live service.
 If you’re struggling with drugs or alcohol, we’re here to help.